Skip to content

 Increased contributions to Swedish Institute for Children’s Books

-The Government wants to increase knowledge and research on children’s and young people’s reading, and strengthened the activities of the Swedish Institute for Children’s Books with a SEK 6 million increase of their annual budget in 2024.
+The Government wants to increase knowledge and research on children’s and young people’s reading, and therefore strengthened the activities of the Swedish Institute for Children’s Books by increasing their annual budget by SEK 6 million in 2024 and by SEK 4 million from 2025.
+The contribution in 2025 totals SEK 11 million.

 Contact